ziifou/MaisonFr/README.md

 ### Future improvements plan:

-- give the clients the possibility to delete and edit their ads
+- give clients the possibility to delete and edit their ads
 - fix  Google map API (Geocoding)